-The school doors open at 8:35am for KS2 and 8:45 for KS2 children, this allows children to arrive in good time for the start of the day.
+The school doors open at 8:35am for all children, this allows children to arrive in good time for the start of the day.
 The bell will ring at 8:50am for children to line up and start their day.
 If you arrive late it is your responsibility to bring your child to school and sign the late book in the school office giving a reason for being late

 If your child is late regularly, we will invite you to a meeting to discuss how we can support you to get your child to school on time.
 It is embarrassing for a child to come into the classroom once the lesson has started and is disruptive for other children who are already working.